 THOMPSON LAKE (Cook) Trout: catch-and-release only.
 Artificial lures and flies with a single hook only.
 Use and possession of bait prohibited.
 Closed to winter fishing.

-NEW-THREE ISLAND LAKE including Turtle River (Beltrami) Northern pike: special regulation repealed.
-Sunfish: daily limit five.
+THREE ISLAND LAKE including Turtle River (Beltrami) Sunfish: daily limit 5.

 THRUSH LAKE (Cook) Trout: catch-and-release only.
 Artificial lures and flies with a single hook only.
 Use and possession of bait prohibited.
 Closed to winter fishing.